-- Lectures.
+- · Lectures.

 - Practical classes: problems solving.

 - Practical classes: laboratory.

 - Tutorships: individual and/our group.

 - Student word, before and after classes.
-This work will be supported by the information available for each topic at the course website.
+This work will be supported by the information available for

 In addition, the following complementary resources, among others, may be used: